blakeanta/first-project/README.md

 2. __Feature Branches__

     * feature/#issue number-your-feature-name: Used for developing new features.
-For example, feature/user-authentication.

 3. __Bugfix Branches__

     * bugfix/#issue number-issue-name: Used for fixing bugs.
-For example, bugfix/fix-login-error.

 4. __Hotfix Branches__